estechnical/reflowOvenController/README.md

 	##############################################################

 Save the file and quit.
-Be sure that the section that you added to the file is correctly laid.

 Locate the sketchbook directory that the arduino IDE created when installing, you can see the path in the arduino preferences menu (File-> Preferences).
 Copy the ReflowController directory from the zip file into the Sketchbook location.
 Copy all the folders in the Libraries folder (contained in these files downloaded from github) to the libraries directory in the arduino sketchbook location.